This statement has been published in accordance with Section 54 of the Modern Slavery Act 2015 for the financial year ending 31 December 2017.

 The departmental responsibilities relating to modern slavery are as follows:

-- Management team and Directors: the implementation and enforcement of the above policies.
+- Management team and Directors: the implementation and enforcement of the relevant policies

-- Material Control & Planning Manager and Operations Director: the implementation and enforcement of the above policy.
+- Material Control & Planning Manager and Operations Director: the implementation and enforcement of the relevant policies.

-We have a number of policies in place to support our zero tolerance approach to slavery and human trafficking offences, both within our own business and within the businesses in our supply chains.
+We have a number of policies in place to support our zero tolerance approach to slavery and human trafficking offences, within both our own business and the businesses in our supply chains.

 To raise awareness of the issue of modern slavery and ensure that all members of staff understand the procedures for reporting any areas of concern, we communicate the following policies across the business: